zombcode/cardamomo/README.md

 ##### PARAMETERS

-If you want send parameters you can do it with
+If you want to send parameters you can do it with:

 ```sh
 c.Post("/post", func(req cardamomo.Request, res cardamomo.Response) {